Dilpreet09/Dilpreet09/README.md

 - <b>Cybersecurity Basic Home Lab (Sandbox)</b>
   - [Cybersecurity Basic Home Lab](https://github.com/Dilpreet09/Cyber-Security-Basic-Home-Lab-)
-  <p>create a Home Lab, a personalized environment where I could delve into the world of virtualization, explore cutting-edge tools, and simulate real-world scenarios, all from the comfort of my own home.
-It's a space where curiosity meets innovation, and learning knows no bounds.</p>
+  <p>In this captivating Home Lab project, I embarked on a journey of virtualization and exploration by setting up a secure environment with Windows 10 and Kali Linux on an internal network.
+I delved into the world of cybersecurity by creating a deceptive Trojan file, showcasing the dangers of deceptive attachments.
+Additionally, I employed tools like Splunk and Sysmon to monitor and analyze potential threats, shedding light on the power of security tools in safeguarding digital environments.
+Finally, my successful remote connection through msfconsole reinforced the significance of network security and the constant need for vigilance against malicious actors.
+This project is a testament to the convergence of curiosity, innovation, and digital security in a personalized Home Lab environment.</p>

 <h2>📃 Certifications:</h2>